 A named object can be referred to either by its name (following the usual static scoping rules for names) or by an access path prefix. name, where prefix designates a module and name is the name of an object defined in that module.
 The first component of the path, prefix, is either a simple module name or an access path $name_1$ . $name_2...$ , in case the defining module is itself nested inside other modules.
-For referring to type constructors, module types, or class types, the prefix can also contain simple functor applications (as in the syntactic class extended-extended
+For referring to type constructors, module types, or class types, the prefix can also contain simple functor applications (as in the syntactic class extended-module-path above) in case the defining module is the result of a functor application.